hyurl/asrpc/README.md

-Since the operation will be delivered to the server rather than calling locally, so not all JavaScript types are supported through socket communication, but this package uses [encoded-buffer](https://github.com/hyurl/encoded-buffer) to transfer data in socket, it supports many ordinary types (more than `bson`), currently, these types are supported:
+Since the operation will be delivered to the server rather than calling locally, so not all JavaScript types are supported through socket communication, but this package uses [encoded-buffer](https://github.com/hyurl/encoded-buffer) to transfer data in socket, it supports many common types (more than `JSON`, `BSON`), currently, these types are supported:

 - `string`
 - `number`
 - `boolean`
-- `symbol` Not the same symbol as original, just a new symbol with the same description.
+- `symbol` not the same symbol as original, just a new symbol with the same description.
 - `undefined`
 - `null`